 Our small specialist class, (SSC), offers eight places for children aged 4 to 7 years with Autistic Spectrum Condition and Social and Communication Difficulties.

 The children in our SSC are provided with an individualised curriculum which is determined by their individual stage of development and specific needs.

 Each child has a home/ school book established which provides daily feedback from home and school.
-The SSC staff work closely with parents and carers and other agencies and professionals such as the Educational Psychologist, Speech and Language Therapist and Sensory Occupational Therapist to create Individual Education Plans, (IEP's), and plan for each child.
+The SSC staff work closely with parents and carers and other agencies and professionals such as the Educational Psychologist, Speech and Language Therapist and Sensory Occupational Therapist to create individual targets and Individual Learning Plans, (ILP's) for each child.
 Each child's provision is reviewed at least once a year as part of the statutory assessment procedures.